desandro/3dtransforms/carousel.md

   </p>
 </div>

+## 3D Carousel with JavaScript
-By now, you probably have two thoughts:

-1. Re-writing transform styles for each panel looks to be tedious.
+By now, you probably are thinking how re-writing transform styles for each panel is tedious.
-2. Why bother doing high school math -- Aren't robots supposed to be doing all this work for us?

 And you're absolutely right.
 The repetitive nature of 3D objects lend themselves to scripting.
 We can offload all the monotonous transform styles to our JavaScript, which, if done right, will be more flexible than the hard-coded version.

 <div class="demo demo--dynamic-carousel">
   <div class="scene scene--carousel">